FreeRADIUS/wiki.freeradius.org/guide/Mac Auth.md

 ## Plain Mac-Auth

-This example assumes the server is only performing macauth.
-It checks MAC addresses against a [[users]] style file
+This first example assumes the server is only performing mac-auth.
+It checks MAC addresses against a [[users]] style file.

 ### raddb/policy.conf

-NAS usually send the MAC address in the Calling-Station-ID attribute.
+Most NASes usually send the MAC address in the Calling-Station-ID attribute.
 There are several common formats:

  * 00:11:22:33:44:55
  * 00-11-22-33-44-55
  * 0011.2233.4455

- * upper-case hex
- * lower-case hex
+Again, depending on the NAS, these can be either upper-case or lower-case hex.

 It is sensible to re-format these into a single format at the server.
+The following policy is available in FreeRADIUS version 3 onwards, in `raddb/policy.d/canonicalization`.

 <pre>
 #